What Are the Best Flooring Products for Surgery Rooms?

 The short answer: because seams and joints kill people.
 That’s not hyperbole.
 Any gap, crack, or crevice in an OR floor becomes a harbor for pathogens that no mop or disinfectant can reliably reach.
 Healthcare-associated infections (HAIs) are a patient safety crisis, and the physical environment plays a real role in prevention.

 That’s why the Facility Guidelines Institute (FGI) mandates specific surface requirements for operating rooms.
-The FGI Guidelines require floor and wall base assemblies that are monolithic, with an integral coved wall base carried up the wall a minimum of 6 inches, tightly sealed to the wall.
+The current 2022 FGI Guidelines require floor and wall base assemblies that are monolithic, with an integral coved wall base carried up the wall a minimum of 6 inches, tightly sealed to the wall.
 This applies to new construction and major renovation, and most states adopt the FGI Guidelines as the baseline for healthcare facility design.

 What Does “Monolithic” Actually Mean in an OR?

 Monolithic means continuous.
 No seams, no joints, no crevices where bacteria can hide or cleaning solutions can pool.
 A monolithic floor is a seamless, continuous surface with integral coves built to specification, achieved either through a poured-in-place product or a sheet product with heat-welded seams where sheets are thermally fused together.
+The same seamless principle governs adjacent clean room flooring and sterile processing environments.

 The flash cove base is part of that system, not an add-on.
 The flooring material runs up the wall a minimum of 6 inches, eliminating the right-angle joint at the wall-floor junction where contamination concentrates.
 No vinyl wall base, no rubber cove base, just the same floor material, continuously, up the wall.